-A new executive director was elected with the consent of unitholders at the General Meeting of Unitholders held on March 12, 2015.
-Two of the three supervisory directors were reelected and one new supervisory director was elected at the same time, and assumed office on March 17, 2015.
+An executive director was reelected with the consent of unitholders at the General Meeting of Unitholders held on March 15, 2017.
+One of the three supervisory directors was reelected and two new supervisory directors were elected at the same time, and assumed office on March 17, 2017.